weaviate/weaviate-io/docs/weaviate/concepts/vector-index.md

 Note that the vector index type only specifies how the vectors of data objects are *indexed* and this is used for data retrieval and similarity search.
 How the data vectors are determined (which numbers the vectors contain) is specified by the `"vectorizer"` parameter which points to a [module](/docs/weaviate/modules/index.md) such as `"text2vec-contextionary"` (or to `"none"` if you want to import your own vectors).
 Learn more about all parameters in the data schema [here](/docs/weaviate/configuration/schema-configuration.md).

-## Can Weaviate support multiple vector index (ANN) plugins?
+## Can Weaviate support multiple vector index (ANN) types?

 * The short answer: _yes_
 * The longer answer: currently, we have a [custom implementation](../more-resources/faq.md#q-does-weaviate-use-hnswlib) of HNSW to have [full CRUD-support](https://db-engines.com/en/blog_post/87) in Weaviate.
 In principle, if an ANN algorithm allows for full CRUD support, Weaviate can support it.
-If you have ideas, suggestions, or plans (e.g., for a research project) for another ANN plugin besides HNSW, please let us know in our [Slack channel](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw).
+If you have ideas, suggestions, or plans (e.g., for a research project) for another ANN index type besides HNSW, please let us know in our [Slack channel](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw).

 ## HNSW